-Source: Emsi 2019.4
+Source: Emsi Burning Glass 2021.4

+NEEDR reports a more educated population of 25 and over, reporting over 65% continued education past high school compared to Illinois reporting over 63%.
 The NEEDR has a higher educational attainment of those with a four-year degree or higher than the state.
-Nearly a quarter of the Region's population has a Bachelor's degree (23%) and 15% have a Graduate of Professional Degree.
+Nearly a quarter of the Region's population has a Bachelor's degree (23.7%) and 15.5% have a Graduate of Professional Degree.